ruuvi/ruuvi.drivers.c/README.md

 ## Enabling modules
 The application should contain `app_config.h` which includes platform specific includes such as `nrf5_sdk15_app_config.h`.
-Preprocessor must define `APPLICATION_DRIVER_CONFIGURED` to let drivers know they can include the `app_config.h`
+Preprocessor must define `APPLICATION_DRIVER_CONFIGURED` to let drivers know they can include the `app_config.h` and `RUUVI_NRF5_SDK15_ENABLED` for including the `nrf5_sdk15_app_config.h`.

 As the repository may contain several different implementations of interface functions the desired implementation is enabled by definining `PLATFORM_MODULE_ENABLED 1`, for example `RUUVI_NRF5_SDK15_LOG_ENABLED 1`.

-Leaving unused modules unenabled may conserve some flash and RAM as they're not accidentally linked into given application.
+Leaving unused modules unenabled will conserve some flash and RAM as they're not linked into given application.

 ## Error codes
 There are common error code definitions for the drivers, please see `ruuvi_driver_error.h`